RWKV/RWKV-wiki/docs/basic/FAQ.md

 ## How much would it cost to train RWKV >20B from scratch ?
 And why can't you give me a simple answer to how much I need ?

-> TLDR: If you do not have access to ~$1M worth of GPU time, do not consider this task
+> TLDR: Don't consider training a model from scratch unless you have access to ~$1M worth of GPU time.

-While the price of training a model keeps falling, training from scratch is a task most individuals underestimate the cost.
+The cost of training models continues to decrease, but most individuals still underestimate the cost of training from scratch.

 There are lots of factors involved in training a model, most important are the dataset size (aka. number of tokens), the model size, and your timeline.
-Also you will need to budget in for mistakes, that could happen in the training process, and the human cost involved in setting up and preparing the whole process.
-All of which makes things hard to predict accurately.
+Also you will need to budget for mistakes that could happen in the training process and the labor cost involved in setting up and preparing the whole process, making it difficult to predict costs accurately.
 (Not to mention with that amount of money involved, you probably would want to have a say of the datasets being used, all of which takes even more time and labour to prepare)

-For example, it is predicted that LLaMA2 [70B foundation model cost $2.6M to train from scratch, with 2 Trillion tokens](https://twitter.com/moinnadeem/status/1681393075367841792) in GPU time alone - so as a general rule of thumb, unless you have access to $1M worth of GPU time, and a decent amount to prepare the datasets, you should not be considering training anything >14B from scratch.
+For example, it is predicted that LLaMA2 [70B foundation model cost $2.6M to train from scratch, with 2 Trillion tokens](https://twitter.com/moinnadeem/status/1681393075367841792) in GPU time alone—so as a general rule of thumb, unless you have access to $1M worth of GPU time, and a decent amount to prepare the datasets, you should not be considering training anything >14B from scratch.

-While RWKV as a RNN, should in theory be cheaper to train than a transformer.
-Even 1/5 of $2.6M, is a cost most individuals or companies will not be able to afford.
+Even though RWKV as a recurrent neural network should theoretically be cheaper to train than a transformer, the cost—at roughly one-fifth of $2.6M—still costs more than what individuals or companies can afford.

 At this point, however some of you may ask: is it possible to just train on a single machine? instead of an expensive GPU farm?

 In theory, you can train on a single machine, as long as you have the [minimum required vram for the model size](https://wiki.rwkv.com/advance/finetune.html#how-much-gpu-vram-do-you-need).
-However with a large enough dataset, or in the case of 70B LLaMA2 2 Trillion tokens - it would have taken a single A100 a total of 1,720,320 hours, or a 196 years.
+However with a large enough dataset, or in the case of 70B LLaMA2, 2 Trillion tokens—it would have taken a single A100 a total of 1,720,320 hours, or a 196 years.

-As such, because no one wants to wait 190+ years for their model to finish - we split workload across multiple training nodes.
+Since no one wants to wait 190+ years for their model to finish, we split workload across multiple training nodes.
 This is sadly not a perfectly scalable process.
-As every node we add, adds a penalty in efficiencies, due to the high communication overheads involved.
+Every additional node adds a penalty in efficiencies, due to the high communication overheads involved.

 The end result, ends up being a very complicated math of "how fast you want the model" vs "how much can you pay" with faster training time, generally meaning increasing costs in overall.
 Making estimates of $5M to $1M all very possible numbers depending on how fast (or slow) would you want your model to be.

-> If you, do have GPU time you can donate to RWKV for training an OSS model, through your research institute, etc. Do get in touch with us 😉 (it does not need to be ~$1M worth, even small amount helps in a long way)
+> If you do have GPU time you can donate to RWKV for training an OSS model through your research institute, etc. Do get in touch with us 😉 (it does not need to be ~$1M worth, even small amount helps in a long way)

 ## Does RWKV support "Training Parallelization"?
 Why does the RetNet paper claim otherwise?